mmstick/parallel/README.md

 - **--shellquote**: Expands upon quote mode by escaping a wide variety of special characters.
 - **-v**, **--verbose**: Prints information about running processes.
 - **--version**: Prints the current version of the application and it's dependencies.
-- **--num-cpu-cores**: Prints the number of CPU cores in the system and exits.

 ## Useful Examples